Heading to the Balkan Peninsula? Great choice! We got 3 epic Best of Balkans Itinerary 2 weeks to help you plan and prepare for your trip.

 Day 1 Zagreb Croatia

-Arrive in Zagreb and spend 2 nights here.
+Arrive in Zagreb and spend 2 nights here (read our guide to where to stay in Zagreb).
 On your first day, venture on a walking tour of the historic city centre and go on the shortest funicular ride.
 Click to view the tour.

 Day 2 Ljubljana and Lake Bled Tour, Slovenia